KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 ## Exporter considerations for light contribution values

+This section describes how an exporter shal handle lightsources, such as point, directional or environment lights, that are saved with the model.

 A content creation tool supporting this extension shall sum upp light contribution for a scene before exporting to glTF, this can be a naive addition of all lights included in the scene that adds max values together.
 If scene max light contribution is above 10000 cd / m2 there is a choice to either downscale light values before export or to set `sceneAperture` to `AUTO`
 This means that implementations will calculate max light intensity for the scene and use as a scale factor to keep all light contribution within 0 - 10000 cd / m2.